Welcome to today's edition of the Rush 24-7 podcast.

 She's saying it.

-Alito is simply a symbol for conservative Republicans who she hates, and so she just has a prepared statement to react to anything any conservative Republican says.
+And so she just has a prepared statement to react to anything any conservative Republican says.

 This is a battle between conservatism and liberalism.

-This is a battle, this the Leto nomination and everything else that we're going through right now, folks, is uh is a battle between those who support representative government and those who support judicial tyranny because they can't win at the ballot box, so they want liberal judges on courts to pass laws that they can't get passed in legislatures.
+This is a battle, the Lito nomination and everything else that we're going through right now, folks, is a battle between those who support representative government and those who support judicial tyranny because they can't win at the ballot box.

 This is a battle between those who believe individual liberty and those who believe in big government.

-It is a battle between those who cherish the Constitution and those who are afraid of it, and try to reject it.
+It is a battle between those who cherish the Constitution and those who are afraid of it and try to reject it.

-The Democrats voted unanimously for Scalia in the Senate, yet today 22 of them couldn't even bring themselves to vote for John Roberts.
+The Democrats voted unanimously for Scalia in the Senate, yet today, 22 of them couldn't even bring themselves to vote for John Roberts.

 Now, if they can't support John Roberts, they can't support and won't ever support any conservative for the Supreme Court.